The Adventures of Tintin (TV series): Hergé's cameo appearances

 Hergé, the creator of Tintin, makes cameo appearances reminiscent of Stan Lee and Alfred Hitchcock in each episode of the cartoon series, as he often did in the original books.
 Most of the time, he is just a passing figure in the street, such as when he is a passerby checking his watch in "The Blue Lotus", a reporter in "The Broken Ear", or a technician in "Explorers on the Moon".
 His letterbox can be seen next to Tintin in "The Crab with the Golden Claws".
 He also appeared as a gangster in "Tintin in America" and an asylum inmate at the in "Cigars of the Pharaoh", along with his fellow artist and collaborator Edgar P. Jacobs.

 Music

 The underscore music and the main title theme for the series were written by Ray Parker and Tom Szczesniak, and recorded by engineer James Morgan.
-Excerpts from the score were released by Lé Studio Ellipse on CD and cassette in conjunction with Universal Music Group on the StudioCanal label.
+Excerpts from the score were released by Le Studio Ellipse on CD and cassette in conjunction with Universal Music Group on the StudioCanal label.
 It is now out of print in both formats.